Ars235/ML_Stanford/README.md

 # ML-Stanford
-Machine Learning by Andrew Ng on Coursera.
+Machine Learning course by Andrew Ng on Coursera.